oauth-wg/oauth-selective-disclosure-jwt/main.md

 to be used by a verifier to check the hash over the source string and to extract the original JSON data.
 The original JSON data is then used by the application.
 See (#processing_model) for details.

-Using this approach, SD-JWTs can be implemented purely based on widely available JSON encoding and decoding libraries.

 ## Format of an SD-JWT